codingMustache/codingMustache/README.md

 ## Joke of the Day

-Have you heard the rumor going around about butter?
-Never mind, I shouldn't spread it.
+What did the mountain climber name his son?
+Cliff.

 ## Daily Trivia

-Approximately how many Apple I personal computers were created?
+What is known as &quot;the brain&quot; of the Computer?
- 1. 200
+ 1. Graphics Processing Unit
- 2. 500
+ 2. Motherboard
- 3. 100
+ 3. Keyboard
- 4. 1000
+ 4. Central Processing Unit

 <details>
   <summary>Answer</summary>
-  200
+  Central Processing Unit
 </details>